Erin go Bragh GAA

 Erin go Bragh GAA are a Dublin-based Gaelic Athletic Association club based in Clonee, Littlepace/Castaheaney/Ongar district in Dublin 15.
-The club currently fields one team in junior football (AFL11 North County and Junior E Championship), one junior hurling team (AHL 8 and Junior E Championship) and one camogie team.
+The club currently fields one team in junior football (AFL 8 and Junior 2 Championship), one junior hurling team (AHL 8 and Junior F Championship) and one Ladies Gaelic Football team.
 They also have a boys and girls juvenile section fielding from Under 8-minor in football, hurling and camogie.
 There is also a club of the same name based in Warwickshire, England.